Jh123x/Orbital/README.md

 ### Tech Stack
 1. Gameplay and Graphics
     - Pygame: Used for making the game and the animations
 2. AI and Data Science Technologies
+    - Actually used in the game
+      - Numpy: Fast Array Computation
+    - Used for gym invaders extension
       - Gym: For making the AI agent for the game
       - Pytorch: Provides the Neural Network Infrastructure
-  - Numpy: Fast Array Computation
       - Matplotlib: Visualising Data and Debugging
       - OpenCV 2: Image Preprocessing and video playback
 3. Optimisation Technologies
+    - Sockets and pickle: For sending data across the network
     - Multiprocessing and Asyncio: Running stuff in parallel to make them faster
-  - Sockets and pickle: For sending data across the network
     - Sqlite3: For storing items in the databases
 4. Software Engineering
     - PyUnit: For unit tests
-  - Logging: For logging for data
     - cx_Freeze: Compilation of python to executable

 ### Development RoadMap